Wordless comics are rare. Yet, this visual language offers a wide range of possibilities to explore, for instance:

 Explanatory and didactic

 Comics that work as info-graphics.
 Companies sometimes use these in their communication charts and how-to guides.
 Technical manuals, infographics, plane emergency leaflets and warning signs are typical examples.
+But it could also work for a martial art manual, any book involving learning movement, like dance or gymnastics, and synchronisation skills, like in choreography.

 Propaganda and Pamphlets

 With their straightforward visual nature, wordless comics are well suited for propaganda and pamphlets.
 The first wordless novels appeared in close association with protest movements during the 20’ and 30’.
-Their topics were war, social injustice and rebellion.
+Their topics were war, social injustice, and rebellion.
 Artists like Frans Masereel were eager to address social commentary and controversial themes.
 At their time of publication, wordless novels were popular, reaching a large audience2.
 Woodcut’s economy of lines, coupled with the absence of text made wordless novels an ideal medium to reach the masses.

 With so much potential, why are there so few?